misosir00177/ArduinoCustomizedDelay/README.md

 # ArduinoCustomizedDelay
 This project is aimed to be alternative of delay() function in Arduino by using millis() function and some condition.

-keyword: arduino, delay, ,millis(), millisec, millisecond
+keyword: arduino, delay ,millis(), millisec, millisecond

+Following is Template for Customized Delay Function,